brainstem-org/brainstem_support/docs/datamodel/modules/procedure.md

 Visit the [permissions page]({{"datamodel/permissions/"|absolute_url}}) to learn more.

-## Procedure API access
+## Procedures API access
 The API allows for programmable access to procedures.
-Learn more about the procedures' fields and data structure on the [Procedure API page]({{"api/modules/procedure/"|absolute_url}}).
+Learn more about the procedures' fields and data structure on the [Procedures API page]({{"api/modules/procedure/"|absolute_url}}).